CIA tortured, misled, U.S. report finds, drawing calls for action

 The report says CIA records showed that seven of 39 CIA detainees subjected to harsh interrogations produced no intelligence at all while in CIA custody.
 Others made up stories, "resulting in faulty intelligence."

 The CIA had failed to use adequately trained and vetted personnel, the report said.
-The two psychologists contracted to set up the programme and run it had no experience in interrogation or specialised knowledge of al Qaeda.
+The two psychologists contracted to set up the program and run it had no experience in interrogation or specialized knowledge of al Qaeda.

 The report accuses the CIA of failing to thoroughly brief Bush about the interrogation techniques.
 Senate investigators said official records suggested that while the CIA planned to brief Bush in 2002, the White House subsequently told the agency Bush was not getting the briefing.

-Investigators say Bush was not fully briefed on the programme until 2006, around the time he shut it down, and expressed discomfort at learning the full details.
-In his memoirs Bush said he had been briefed on the programme.
+Investigators say Bush was not fully briefed on the program until 2006, around the time he shut it down, and expressed discomfort at learning the full details.
+In his memoirs Bush said he had been briefed on the program.

 (Additional reporting by Jeff Mason, Roberta Rampton, Steve Holland and David Alexander; Editing by David Storey, Howard Goller and Grant McCool)